javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

 The basic garbage collection algorithm is called "mark-and-sweep".

-Regularly the following "garbage collection" steps are performed:
+The following "garbage collection" steps are regularly performed:

 - The garbage collector takes roots and "marks" (remembers) them.
 - Then it visits and "marks" all references from them.
 - Then it visits marked objects and marks *their* references.
-All visited objects are remembered, not to visit the same object twice in the future.
+All visited objects are remembered, so as not to visit the same object twice in the future.
 - ...And so on until there are unvisited references (reachable from the roots).
 - All objects except marked ones are removed.